xvnpw/xvnpw.github.io/content/posts/forget-threats-mitigations-are-all-you-really-need.md

 ## Post Scriptum

-This article is not to spark holly war ⚔️ on what is more important - threats or mitigations.
-Primarily, I want to share my personal experience and shift in perspective.
-If you struggle on your cybersecurity journey, I hope this article will help you to find a new way to approach threat modeling.
+This article should have been about AI-powered security analysis tools 🤖.
+However, I wanted to share my personal experience and shift in perspective.
+If you struggle on your cybersecurity journey, I hope this article will help you to find a new way to approach it.
+I was not aim to spark holly war ⚔️ on what is more important - threats or mitigations.

 ---